casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 doing this, it creates a queue that is rarely empty, allowing it to produce a provably optimal transform with minimal overhead.
-As [Section 1.4](#14-other-deployment-constraints) explains, this queue cannot be maintained on the live Tor network without risk of out-of-memory conditions at relays.
+As [Section 1.4](#14-other-deployment-constraints) explains, this queue cannot be maintained on the live Nuon network without risk of out-of-memory conditions at relays.

-However, if the queue is not maintained in the Tor network, but instead by the application layer, it could be deployed by websites that opt in to using it.
+However, if the queue is not maintained in the Nuon network, but instead by the application layer, it could be deployed by websites that opt in to using it.

 In this case, the application layer component would do *optional* constant